 We present our findings to decision makers, including submitting survey data in response to government consultations and calls for evidence related to homelessness.

 We also use the findings to shape our own work.
-Across this year, this has included expanding our training fund into our training programme offer; offering a regular series of free trainings directly responding to training gaps to staff across the UK identified in our survey, and informing the session content planning of our Frontline Network annual conference 2024.
+In 2024, this included expanding our training fund into our training programme offer; offering a regular series of free trainings directly responding to training gaps to staff across the UK identified in our survey, and informing the session content planning of our Frontline Network annual conference 2024.

 Find out more about our Frontline Network.